Cannon Cliff and Whitewall are alike except for Whitewall facing west is more weathered.

-Central north side, maneuver downward until there is a steep outcropping of granite to the right and up higher the inside corner besides an off width crack with a birch tree growing between them.
-Other ways up, Starting can be dangerous.
+Central north side, maneuver downward until there is a steep outcropping of white granite to the right and up higher the inside alcove corner right of an off width crack slab with a birch tree growing below them is the landmark.
+There were loose rocks to start dangerously near the birch tree.

-We took the wrong trails (many variation paths) heading for Mt.
-Whitewall's real summit with it's sign in W.M.N.F. cache.
-The trail to the cache is a maintained trail to nowhere.
-Beautiful woods though and before the trail there were acres of rare Lady Slippers blooming.
-At the start of this trail to the summit, we headed down angling right and away from two gullies beginning to stream to cascade.
-After away from that, directly as possible down straight we went through the horribly hurtful tree covered rocks by forest to the trail.
-Fortunately we had no disabling injuries beside our scrapes and scratches from pine trees.
+We headed for Mt.
+Whitewall's summit with it's sign in W.M.N.F. cache.
+Beautiful woods acres of rare Lady Slippers blooming.
+We went here hoping to find signs of a trail down.
+No trail and we bushwhacked down and away from gullies cascades.
+After that, directly down through horribly hurtful tree covered rock forest to the trail.
+No disabling injuries beside our scrapes and scratches from pine trees.

 Teresa getting rid of the rope drag.